-The Story of Adam and Eve gives us an insight into the nature of maturation and the growing of a child on the path to adulthood.
-As they leave the Garden, Hashem does not throw them out in anger, but gifts them their needs for the next stage of life.
+The Story of Adam and Eve gives us an insight into the nature of maturation and the growth of a child on the path to adulthood.
+As they leave the Garden, Hashem does not throw them out in anger but gifts them with their needs for the next stage of life.
 What is interesting is that once you leave you can’t go back.
 Which is highlighted by the revolving sword at the gate to the garden.

-Not your traditional explanation of the story but one that certainly transforms the way we look at the world and our place in it.
+Not your traditional explanation of the story but one that indeed transforms the way we look at the world and our place in it.